-I joined Kingston School of Art in 2014, having previously taught Architectural and interior design in my native Greece and the UK, including at the Technical University of Crete, Athens National Technical University, Central Saint Martins, University for the Creative Arts and University of Brighton.
+Currently, I am Senior Lecturer in Interior Design and Post-Graduate Student Director for the Design School.
+Previously I have taught architecture and interior design in my native Greece and the UK, including at the Technical University of Crete, Athens National Technical University, Central Saint Martins, University for the Creative Arts and University of Brighton.

 Senior Lecturer / PGR Student Director